discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ## Installing on .NET Standard 1.1

-For applications targeting a runtime corresponding with .NET Standard 1.1 or 1.2, the builtin WebSocket and UDP provider will not work.
-For applications which utilize a WebSocket connection to Discord (WebSocket or RPC), third-party provider packages will need to be installed and configured.
+For applications targeting a runtime environment corresponding with .NET Standard 1.1 or 1.2, the built-in WebSocket and UDP provider will not work.
+For applications utilizing a WebSocket connection to Discord (WebSocket or RPC), third-party provider packages will need to be installed and configured.

-First, install the following packages through NuGet, or compile yourself, if you prefer:
+First, install the following packages through NuGet, or compile the following packages yourself:

 - Discord.Net.Providers.WS4Net
 - Discord.Net.Providers.UDPClient